spechtacular/nodejs-code-example/README.md

         * npm 6.7.0
             * install npm packages, they are specified in the package.json file.
               * npm install
             * npm scripts defined in package.json:
               * npm start : starts web service on localhost:3000
               * npm run test : run unit tests on code base
               * npm start : start web service on localhost:3000
+   * postman: 7.8.0
+        * used for integration testing